 If you’re still unsure of which direction to head in, a gap year can help.
 “The greatest benefit of taking a gap year for me was discovering my independence.
 As a young timid, 18-year-old girl, the feeling of hailing my own cab, eating out alone, fighting my own battles and finding my voice is a feeling unmatched by any other moment in my life,” said Emma Jo McAuliffe, member of the Florida State University Gap Year Fellows Program.

-If you are considering a gap year, check out these top 10 ways to maximize your time off.
+Considering a gap year?
+Check out these top 10 ways to maximize your time off.

 1. Personal Reflection